Fire Service Executive Development Institute

 Criteria and Guidelines

-- Application is open to new (a year or less in the position) and aspiring (currently applying for chief positions or in department's succession plan) chiefs who have demonstrated a commitment to career advancement and enhancing the fire-EMS service through their leadership.
+Application is open to new (a year or less in the position) and aspiring (currently applying for chief positions or in department's succession plan) chiefs who have demonstrated a commitment to career advancement and enhancing the fire-EMS service through their leadership.

-- Participants must make a one-year commitment to the program that includes the following:
+Participants must make a 1-year commitment to the program that includes:

 - 4-6 month period of self study during which the participants will have access to mentors and executive coaches.
 There will also be opportunities for peer discussions.

-- At the end of the program, participants will come together for a final 2-day debriefing session.
+- At the end of the program, participants will come together for a final, 2-3 day debriefing session.

-- Upon completion of the program, participants will be asked to complete a project that contributes to the enhancement of the fire service and to actively participate in professional organizations at the state or national level.
+- Completing a project that contributes to the enhancement of the fire and emergency service and actively participating in professional organizations at the state or national level.

 This program is limited to 20 participants.
-Applicants who are accepted to this program will be awarded a scholarship to cover the cost of airfare, housing and meals.
-The first travel date will be May 3.
-The first sessions begin May 4 and run through May 9.
+Applicants who are accepted will be awarded a scholarship to cover the cost of airfare, housing and meals for the onsite sessions.

 Funded by a grant from